3-58 Laboratory Entry and Access Policy

 POLICY

 Lab entry must occur as outlined in this policy to keep all personnel safe and protect the integrity of research.
 Laboratories must be locked when unoccupied.
 Exceptions must be approved by the Department Chair.
 FOBS and card keys have dedicated entry authorization to a person so they must not be shared between workers.
-Some lab spaces on campus may require worker enrollment in medical surveillance programs before the worker gains access, such as vivarium spaces.
+Some Lab spaces on campus may require worker enrollment in occupational health/medical surveillance programs before the worker gains access, such as vivarium spaces.
 Therefore, the authorized entry designations must be respected.

 Directors/Deans/Department Chairs are responsible for communicating, promoting, and enforcing the policy in areas under their control.

-Lab workers are responsible for complying with this policy.
+Lab Workers are responsible for complying with this policy.

 Office of Laboratory and Field Safety (OLFS) is responsible for providing interpretation and clarification regarding this policy.
-OLFS will also oversee lab registration and lab door sign completion and posting.
+OLFS will also oversee Lab registration and Lab door sign completion and posting.

-Failure to comply with the policy may result in the loss of privilege to work in a laboratory at CMU.
+Failure to comply with the policy may result in the loss of privilege to work in a Laboratory at CMU.

 PROCEDURE